 Our Secular Advocacy Day meeting location will be announced to all those who register in advance.
 Registration closes early so let us know right away.
 This is a free event.

-Feeling generous?
-Help us out by becoming a Supporter of the day for $100.
+Help us out by becoming a Supporter of the day for $25.
 You'll be recognized throughout the day in many ways.
 Or, sponsor the entire day.

 The day will start with a little training.
 You don't have to be a seasoned lobbyist or even have the slightest notion about politics.
 When our class is done, you and others in your team will know exactly what to say and where you're headed.